 4) Regal Hotel

-A little over two kilometers from the center of Brescia, Regal Hotel’s most attractive feature is it’s rooftop pool with views overlooking the mountains.
-Rooms are soundproof if you need a good night sleep, come with flat screen TVs, hairdryers, and some rooms even come with a bathtub.
-While the hotel is basic, it’s easy on the wallet, and worth it’s value just for the pool experience alone.
+A little over two kilometers from the center of Brescia, Regal Hotel’s most attractive feature is its rooftop pool with views overlooking the mountains.
+Rooms are soundproof if you need a good night’s sleep, come with flat-screen TVs, and hairdryers, and some rooms even come with a bathtub.
+While the hotel is basic, it’s easy on the wallet and worth its value just for the pool experience alone.
 Expect prices to start from €50 per night during peak season.